drecinar/RUL_Estimation_Git_Repo/README.md

 It is the fourth dataset on the web site.

 ## Python Files
-1) utils.py: includes the helper function that is used in run_data.py
+1. utils.py: includes the helper function that is used in run_data.py.
-2) run_data.py reads the 2nd_Test directory raw data and performs the following operations:
+2. run_data.py: reads the 2nd_Test directory raw data and performs the following operations.

 It follows the algorithm from Ahmad et al. 2017 paper which is also included in this repo.
 Instead of Linear Rectification, I chose to utilize Gaussian smoothing.
 The rest of the algo code follows the procedures described in the paper.
 Also as a supporting evidence to compare the results, the authors second paper (also included in this repo) is chosen.
 In this paper (file name: Ahmad_Second_Paper.pdf)in Fig 2,